 If you find yourself or a family member is an allergy- sufferer, a popular dog breed on the rise is a hypoallergenic dog breed.
-Likewise, these allergen-free friendly dog breeds, such as Havanese, Bichon-Frise, Portuguese water dog and Labradoodle, just to name a few shed very little and release lower pet dander than most dog breeds.
+Also, these allergen-free friendly dog breeds, such as Havanese, Bichon-Frise, Portuguese Water dog, and Labradoodle, just to name a few shed very little and release lower pet dander than most dog breeds.

 Whether your pup is large or small, it is important they are happy and healthy in their new home.
 Certainly, some pups enjoy the home more than others and appreciate the space as their own.

 For instance, the Great Pyrenees watches over the family and home, as though that is their job.